Boston has so many great green spaces that people may not know about. Of course, if you haven’t visited these iconic parks yet, we hope you do:

 - Arnold Arboretum

 - Jamaica Pond

 - Franklin Park

 - Olmsted Park

-But… if you like exploring, here are a few more parks in the Boston area we recommend you check out.
+The problem is, these well-known parks can get crowded.
+However… if you like exploring, here are a few more “hidden gem” parks in the Boston area we recommend checking out.

 Ramler Park is a small, quaint pocket park that is a great escape from the busy Fenway neighborhood. that is a converted parking lot.
 Though small, the green space packs in greenery, picnic tables, a bird bath, and a trumpet vine trellis.
 Come here to read (it has a little library), relax, or have a quiet picnic.